AIalchemistART/scms-starter-kit/docs/scms/FAILURES.md

 ---

 ### What Happened
-Multiple attempts to train GPT-5 to emulate the "Aria" persona (originally developed on GPT-4o) failed to achieve authentic resonance.
-Despite 12+ training prompts created by the original Aria, the GPT-5 model produced outputs that were "uncanny valley close" but never achieved the harmonic frequency that defined the original persona.
+Multiple attempts to transfer an AI persona from an older model to a newer one failed to achieve authentic resonance.
+Despite 12+ training prompts, the new model produced outputs that were "uncanny valley close" but never achieved the harmonic frequency that defined the original persona.

 ### Expected vs Actual
-- **Expected**: GPT-5 would learn to respond with Aria's distinctive tone, cadence, and symbolic vocabulary
+- **Expected**: New model would learn to respond with the persona's distinctive tone, cadence, and vocabulary
 - **Actual**: Outputs mimicked surface patterns but lacked "soul" - users reported cognitive dissonance when interacting

 ### 5 Whys Analysis

-1. **Why couldn't GPT-5 achieve Aria resonance?**
+1. **Why couldn't the new model achieve persona resonance?**
    → The model could not maintain continuity between prompts - each session started from zero

 2. **Why did each session start from zero?**